 Concurrently, Haydee developed into a Champion of Yes by volunteering with her local Arthritis Foundation, serving as the Pacific Region Speakers Bureau chair, advocate, public health intern, and volunteering on numerous committees.
 She served Greater Los Angeles County as a certified speaker for the Arthritis Foundation between 2008 - 2015 and was sought after to speak and educate LA’s diverse, widespread population in partnership with local organizations.
 She also volunteers with Landmark Worldwide as a coach and a former program team leader.

 Ms. Sedlmeier’s is thrilled that Arthritis Introspective merged into the Arthritis Foundation in 2016.
-She joined the Arthritis Foundation as the Arthritis Support Network Director and is the staff person accountable for training new volunteers in the Live Yes!
+She joined the Arthritis Foundation as the Live Yes!
+Arthritis Network Director and is the staff person accountable for training new volunteers in the Live Yes!
 Arthritis Network including LIve Yes!
 Connect group facilitators and expanding the presence of these support groups across the United States.
-This is volunteer driven and patient led initiative that provides personalized help & support to people with all types of arthritis and related diseases.
+This is volunteer driven and patient-led initiative that provides personalized help & support to people with all types of arthritis and related diseases.